Low carbohydrate foods

 24. Turkey meat has virtually no carbohydrates, an easy way to fill your diet with protein without the carbohydrate load.

-Make sure you consume clean, meats with sauce and marination that have added sugars, thus losing their zero-sugar effect.
+Ensure you consume clean meats with sauce and marination that have added sugars, thus losing their zero-sugar effect.

-You are free of choice when it comes to seafood since none of them has any carbohydrates.
+You are free of choice regarding seafood since none of them has any carbohydrates.

 Side note: Excessive consumption of shellfish should be avoided due to their high heavy metal content.
 For example, shrimp contains mercury.